trimstray/test-your-sysadmin-skills/README.md

 ****

-:information_source: This project contains **examples** of test questions and answers that can be used during an interview or exam for positions such as **\*nix System Administrator**.
+:information_source: This project contains **235** of test questions and answers that can be used during an interview or exam for positions such as **\*nix System Administrator**.

 :warning: Questions marked '<b>*</b>' don't have answers yet - make a pull request to add them!

-:bangbang: The answers are only examples and do not exhaust the whole topic.
+:bangbang: The answers are only **examples** and do not exhaust the whole topic.

-:traffic_light: If you find a question which doesn't make sense, or one of the answers doesn't seem right; please make a pull request!
-Feedback and advice is welcome.
+:traffic_light: If you find a question which doesn't make sense, or one of the answers doesn't seem right; **please make a pull request**!
+All suggestions are welcome.

 ## Table of Contents